-Ongoing border disputes with Ethiopia and Djibouti and perceived threats to the sovereignty of Eritrea have resulted in the commission of gross human rights violations by the PFDJ for more than two decades.
+Border disputes with Ethiopia and Djibouti and perceived threats to the sovereignty of Eritrea have resulted in the commission of gross human rights violations by the PFDJ for more than two decades.
 Eritrea declared independence from Ethiopia on 24 May 1991, ending a 30-year liberation war.
 Border disputes subsequently sparked the Ethiopian-Eritrean War from 1998-2000 during which over 100,000 people were killed.
-Despite the establishment of a UN-associated Eritrea-Ethiopia Boundary Commission, tasked with delineating the border between the two countries, land disputes centered around the town of Badme endure as Ethiopian forces continue to illegally occupy the area.
+Despite the 2002 establishment of borders by a UN-associated Eritrea-Ethiopia Boundary Commission, land disputes centered around the town of Badme endured until 8 July 2018 when parties agreed to abide by the 2002 ruling.

-The government maintains strict control over its borders and civilians caught trying to escape Eritrea are sometimes extrajudicially executed.
-Despite this, the UN High Commissioner for Refugees has reported more than 440,000 refugees have fled from Eritrea into neighboring countries, averaging as many as 5,000 people per month.
+The UN High Commissioner for Refugees has reported more than 440,000 refugees have fled from Eritrea into neighboring countries, while thousands continue to flee every month.

 The government of Eritrea is manifestly unwilling to uphold its Responsibility to Protect.

-Since 23 December 2009 the UNSC has imposed an arms embargo on Eritrea for its border dispute with Djibouti and its alleged support of the extremist group al-Shabaab.
+On 14 November the UNSC lifted an arms embargo on Eritrea, in place since 23 December 2009, for its border dispute with Djibouti and its alleged support of the extremist group al-Shabaab.

-NECESSARY ACTION: The government of Eritrea must immediately end the enforced conscription, torture, sexual violence and extrajudicial killings of its civilians.
+The government of Eritrea must immediately end the forced national service, torture, sexual violence and extrajudicial killings of its civilians.

 The international community must address the human rights situation in Eritrea.
 The UNSC should impose sanctions and asset freezes on all senior PFDJ leaders and government officials responsible for the commission of grave human rights abuses.

-Given the refusal of the Eritrean authorities to cooperate with UN-mandated bodies, the African Union, and states that have close relations with Eritrea, should assist the UN and the international community in upholding their collective responsibility to protect the Eritrean people from ongoing crimes against humanity.
+Given the refusal of the Eritrean authorities to cooperate with the UN Special Rapporteur and other mechanisms, the African Union and states that have close relations with Eritrea should assist the UN and the international community in upholding their collective responsibility to protect the Eritrean people from ongoing crimes against humanity.